makerdao/market-maker-stats/README.md

 ## bibox-market-maker-chart

-Draws a chart with the GDAX price and trades taking place with the keeper (represented as stars).
+Draws a chart with either the historical GDAX ETH/USD price or the price history read from a file, and trades taking place with the keeper (represented as dots).
+The size of the dots depends on the trade volume.
-This way we can clearly spot if we are not creating dangerous arbitrage opportunities.
+This way we can clearly spot if the keeper is not creating dangerous arbitrage opportunities.

+Price history files can be supplied using `--price-history-file` and `--alternative-price-history-file` arguments.
+If they are, it is expected that each line of them will be a simple JSON document with `timestamp` and `price` properties.
+If no `--price-history-file` argument is supplied, historical GDAX ETH/USD price will be displayed.

 Example result: